 Slow down when you see a deer crossing sign.
-These warning signs are posted in areas with high deer populations and frequent deer/auto collisions, or in known deer habitats around woods, golf courses and parks, or creeks and streams.
+These warning signs are posted in areas with high deer populations and frequent deer/auto collisions, or in known deer habitats around woods, golf courses, and parks, or creeks and streams.
 By driving slower through these areas, you'll have more time to react to avoid accidents with deer.

 Exercise Caution at Peak Periods

-Deer are most active around dawn and dusk, when limited visibility makes them harder to spot.
+Deer are most active around dawn and dusk when limited visibility makes them harder to spot.
 You're more likely to encounter deer during mating season, which runs from October to January.
 When you're driving during these periods, keep your car's high beams on whenever possible for better illumination and drop your speed.
 Stay alert and pay closer attention to the roadway and the shoulders.

 Watch Out for Groups of Deer

-Deer travel in groups and usually in single file.
+Deer travel in groups and usually in a single file.
 If you see one deer on or near the road, slow down and keep an eye out for others that may be following.
 Don't try to go around a deer that's standing on the roadway.
 They're unpredictable and tend to bolt.